Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 There are seven (7!) sizes available, all the way from XS to 3XL.
 Sizing runs a little small, so you might want buy a slightly larger size than you’re used to.

-- High quality Under Armour design
+- Great quality Under Armour design

-- Mesh underarm panel for ventilation
+- Vendilated mesh underarm panel

 - Wicks sweat and dries fast